LoreGre/Premium/project_snapshot.md

 'use client'

-import { useEffect, useRef, useState } from 'react' import { fetchProducts, deleteProducts } from './actions' import { useNotify } from '@/hooks/use-notify'
+import { useEffect, useRef, useState, useCallback } from 'react' import { fetchProducts, deleteProducts } from './actions' import { useNotify } from '@/hooks/use-notify'
 import { DataTableDynamicServer } from '@/components/table/data-table-dynamic-server'